-The Ocelot is comprises a 7.5-tonne vehicle including a 1.5-tonne payload.
-Earlier in the year, Force Protection officials also confirmed that there was a MoD requirement for a weapons mount on board the LPPV, most likely to be either a 7.62mm General Purpose Machine Gun (GPMG), .50-calibre Heavy Barrelled weapon or 40mm Automatic Grenade Launcher.
+The Ocelot has comprised a 7.5-tonne vehicle including a 1.5-tonne payload.
+Earlier in the year, Force Protection officials also confirmed that there was an MoD requirement for a weapons mount on board the LPPV, most likely to be either a 7.62mm General Purpose Machine Gun (GPMG), .50-calibre Heavy Barrelled weapon or 40mm Automatic Grenade Launcher.

-The initial uses will be simply as a Snatch 2A/Snatch Vixen replacement, 200 as a UOR and an additional 200 to follow but given the modular nature and obvious growth potential we should be thinking seriously about fleet rationalisation.
-As a result of numerous UOR’s the Land fleet has grown like weeds, creating a number of serious training, maintenance and logistic challenges.
+The initial uses will be simply as a Snatch 2A/Snatch Vixen replacement, 200 as a UOR and an additional 200 to follow but given the modular nature and obvious growth potential, we should be thinking seriously about fleet rationalisation.
+As a result of numerous UOR’s the Land, the fleet has grown like weeds, creating a number of serious training, maintenance and logistic challenges.
 The next obvious applications are as a replacement for the Land Rover WMIK, Ambulance and even GS types.

 The IED cat is out of the bag so the basic Land Rover in military service is going to have to be relegated to niche, low threat activities.
 The same could be said for many of the light logistics vehicles and command vehicles like Panther and Husky, what now for these vehicles?